openethereum/openethereum.github.io/Parity-dapp-registry-(and-dapp).md

 Ensure that the required fee (currently 1 ETH) is paid and that the owner address is the address you wish to use to update associated meta data.

+Once registered, the id field in the manifest should be updated to reflect this new id.

 ## Adding metadata

 Set the metadata for the registered dapp with the `setMeta(_id: bytes32, _key: bytes32, _value: bytes32)` function on the contract.
 In each case -